-Utopia Documents36 [1] is a PDF-reader designed to improve the user's experience of reading scholarly papers (particularly in the domain of the Life Sciences) by linking the article and its contents to online resources.
+Utopia Documents [1] is a PDF-reader designed to improve the user's experience of reading scholarly papers (particularly in the domain of the Life Sciences) by linking the article and its contents to online resources.

-DoCO provides a disciplined way for PDFX and Utopia Documents to interoperate.
-In particular, for any visualised PDF document, Utopia Documents runs the PDFX service in the background, using information about identified structural elements to provide additional user functionality.
+DoCO is a disciplined way for PDFX and Utopia Documents to interoperate.
+In particular, Utopia Documents uses PDFX to reconstruct the structure of a PDF.
 DoCO is used as a mechanism for tagging the output of PDFX and other Utopia Documents plugins in an interchangeable way; thus if plugins want to exchange tables/figures and references, they use DoCO annotations.
-Additionally, thirdparty plugins that are used for text mining can use the tagged structure to tune their behaviour as they pass through the document algorithms may want to include/exclude certain sections, or to become more or less sensitive, or to include/exclude captions or references during processing).
-For example, the mention of a particular gene or protein in the Introduction or Discussion sections of a paper is likely to have a very different meaning to the mention of it in the Materials and Methods section, where it is likely to be an "ingredient".
+Additionally, third party plugins that are used for text mining can use the tagged structure to tune their behaviour as they pass through the document (e.g., some algorithms may want to include/exclude certain sections, or to become more or less sensitive, or to include/exclude captions or references during processing).
+For example the mention of a particular gene or protein in the introduction or discussion sections of a paper is likely to have a very different meaning to the mention of it in the "materials and methods" section (where it is likely to be an "ingredient").